m---0/32bit-docker/README.md

 All the arguments above are optional.
 The values in the example above are the defaults.
 The resulting image would be tagged `jmtd/debian:jessie-amd64`.

-## Future work

-I don't want to maintain a zillion different images, but there are a few other variants that might be of use for people:

- * Now *jessie* is released, I'll probably add *jessie-i386* and phase out *wheezy-i386*.
- * Perhaps introduce floating release tags, e.g. `:stable`.
- * A `wine` base image, derived from (probably) `jessie-i386`.
- * Possibly a base X image, with x11vnc, uxterm and a lightweight window manager.
-Last I checked `openbox` was a bit smaller than `icewm`.
- * minimised images.
-As per Joey H's blog, The *Debian* images here are base Debian images, to avoid being misleading, but that makes them much larger than Docker's "semi-official" Debian images (twice as large).
-We could/should offer minimized images, starting with `--variant=minbase` but also incorporating other things, such as some of the techniques used by [emdebian](http://emdebian.org/).
-Just so long as we clearly label them as being modified from stock Debian.

-## Further Reading

-[what does docker.io run -it debian sh run?](http://joeyh.name/blog/entry/docker_run_debian/) by Joey Hess, which recommends <q>only trust docker images you build yourself</q>.

- — Jonathan Dowland <jmtd@debian.org>